ORDER TODAY to support the Brighton LGBTQ+ community and explore captivating queer literature like 'The Brightonians Under Siege.'

 Jill Nalder, Love from the Pink Palace

-A page-turner from start to finish, The Brightonians Under Siege is clever, canny and oh-so caustic in places.
-Daren brings out the lighter side of lockdown in Brighton in the most ingenious ways - matched with being highly entertaining to make a serious point.
+A page-turner from start to finish, The Brightonians Under Siege cleverly captures the essence of the Brighton LGBTQ+ community during lockdown, offering a mix of caustic humor and insightful commentary.
+Daren showcases the lighter side of life in Brighton in the most ingenious ways, making this queer literature not only highly entertaining but also a vehicle for serious points.
 A true tale of the unexpected.

 Nathan Evans, One Last Song